i8beef/node-red-contrib-castv2/README.md

 }
 ```

-The following commands are supported as `msg.payload.type`
+The following commands are supported as `msg.payload.type`.
+Note `msg.payload` can be left `null` and on trigger the node will just output the current device status.
+Unless otherwise stated in the examples below, nothing else is necessary on the `msg.payload` except `msg.payload.type`.

 | Command    | Example                                                          |
 |------------|------------------------------------------------------------------|